History

 Career

 After her breakthrough in Moscow, Germanova moved to Kyiv in 1919.
 During this time she revived most of her best-known parts of the past such as Grusenka in “The Karamazov Brothers” and Elena Andreyevna in Chekhov’s “Uncle Vanya”.
 Later, in the mid-1920s, she became a theater director herself.
-In 1929 she went to the US and that year succeeded Richard Boleslawski as the head of the American Laboratory Theatre, where she produced Chekhov’s Three Sisters.
+In 1929 she went to the US and succeeded Richard Boleslawski as the head of the American Laboratory Theatre, where she produced Chekhov’s Three Sisters.

 Personal life